-Setting the clock: Your vehicle is equipped with a separate analog clock.
-Refer to Setting the Clock in the Driver Controls Chapter.
+Setting the clock: Your vehicle is equipped with a separate in-dash clock.
+Refer to Setting the clock in the Driver Controls chapter.

 Folder/Track Mode: In MP3 mode, press MENU until MODE appears in the display.
 Use SEL to toggle between FOLDER (only tracks within selected folder are accessible) or TRACK (all tracks on disc are accessible) MODE.